Oklahoma State Highway 105

 State Highway 105 (abbreviated SH-105) is a state highway in the north-central part of the U.S. state of Oklahoma.
 It runs for 29.11 mi across Logan and Lincoln Counties.
 It has no lettered spur routes.

 SH-105 was formed over the course of 1955.
 The eastern half of the road was added to the state highway system first, in January of that year, followed by the western half, added in June.

 Route description

 The highway begins at State Highway 33 just east of Guthrie, just east of Interstate 35.
 It heads due east from here, passing just north of the northernmost tip of Country Club Lake.
 Just after this lake, the highway turns southeast, then back to the east, bringing it onto the section line that it will follow for the remainder of its route.
 The highway crosses the Indian Meridian north of the town of Meridian.
 The highway continues east, crossing from Logan into Lincoln County.

 At the unincorporated place of Four Corners, the highway intersects US-177 north of Carney, its first highway junction in 21 mi.
 Three miles (4.8 km) later it runs through the small town of Tryon.
-The highway crosses a railroad track about halfway between Tryon and its eastern terminus.
 Five miles (8 km) later it ends at State Highway 18, two miles (3.2 km) south of Agra.